 Recommended rootstocks: M26 or M9

-Blackcurrants are attractive plants and bees like the flowers.
-Mix a third grit into the compost and place in full sun.
-To encourage shooting from the base, plant them deep, about 6cm below the soil mark of the original container.
+Blackcurrants are attractive plants and the flowers are useful to bees.
+Mix a several handfuls of grit into the compost and place in full sun.
+To encourage plants to develop shoots from the base, plant them deep, about 6cm below the soil mark of the original container.

 Pot size: 45-50cm wide